 The road to having a product that functions beautifully is not an easy one, and it certainly isn’t cheap; one simply needs to be wise about where they spend, and on what.
 Finding someone to do that for you is essential since not everyone has the ability to test a product against every single version of Android dating back to 2.1, against every version of iOS, and then doing the same for Windows too.

 Further, it is at this stage that the expertise you hire will help you hedge your bets for the future.
 The product that you create should not only function right now, but should also be supported for the foreseeable future.
 It is critical to manage your software architecture in a manner that enables you to function for the times to come, with minimal changes.

 The real cost of software development moves in a cycle; it is advisable to pinch your pennies in the beginning, and to then let the finances flow a little more smoothly as long as it goes towards building a great product.

 If I were asked if it was cheap or expensive to build a software, I would say it was both!

 We at Innovify would love to help you on your journey, no matter which part of the road you are on.
-We would be happy to help whether you’re just getting around to building the MVP or would like some serious work done on pushing a great product out into the world.
+We would be happy to help whether you’re just getting around to building the MVP for both Web and Mobile or would like some serious work done on pushing a great product out into the world.
 Drop us a mail, and we’ll be at your service.